pbklink/motif-core/etc/motif-core.api.md

 }

 // Warning: (ae-missing-release-tag) "BaseDirectory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "BaseDirectory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export abstract class BaseDirectory {
-}

-// @public (undocumented)
 export namespace BaseDirectory {
     // (undocumented)
     export namespace Entry {